On the roots of the equation $\zeta(s)=a$: Proof of Theorem

 \section{Proof of Theorem \ref{uno}}

 By the calculus of residues,

-where the integration is taken over a rectangular contour in counterclockwise direction according to the location of the nontrivial $a$-values of $\zeta(s)$, to be specified below.
-In view of the Riemann-von Mangoldt-type formula (\ref{rvma}) the ordinates of the $a$-values cannot lie too dense.
+where the integration is taken over a rectangular contour in counterclockwise direction according to the location of the nontrivial $a$-points of $\zeta(s)$, to be specified below.
+In view of the Riemann-von Mangoldt-type formula (\ref{rvma}) the ordinates of the $a$-points cannot lie too dense.
 For any large $T_0$ we can find a $T\in[T_0,T_0+1)$ such that